maflcko/b-c-gui-translations-review/reviews/pt_BR.md

         <source>Wallet file creation failed: %s</source>
         <translation>falha na criação do ficheiro da pasta: %s</translation>

 YES
-The translation uses "ficheiro da pasta" which is incorrect and unnatural in Brazilian Portuguese.
-"Ficheiro" is more common in European Portuguese, and "pasta" means folder, not wallet.
-The correct term in the Bitcoin context should be "arquivo da carteira" or simply "arquivo da wallet" (using "carteira" for wallet).
-Also, the phrase should start with a capital letter.
+The translation has issues:
+1. "ficheiro" is European Portuguese; 'pt_BR' should use "arquivo".
+2. "da pasta" translates to "of the folder", which is incorrect, as "wallet file" means specifically the file, not a folder.

 Correct translation:
-Falha na criação do arquivo da carteira: %s
+Falha na criação do arquivo de carteira: %s
 ```

 ```
         <source>Error: Could not add watchonly tx %s to watchonly wallet</source>
         <translation>Erro: Não foi possível adicionar tx %s de vigilância à pasta de vigilância</translation>

 YES
-The translation is inaccurate and uses incorrect terminology for the Bitcoin context. "tx" should be retained or translated as "transação" for clarity, and "watchonly wallet" should be translated as "carteira somente observação" or "carteira apenas para visualização."
-The phrase "pasta de vigilância" is incorrect since "pasta" means folder, not wallet.
+The translation uses "pasta de vigilância" for "watchonly wallet", which is incorrect.
+In Bitcoin context, "wallet" is usually translated as "carteira", not "pasta".
+"Tx de vigilância" is understandable, but "transação watchonly" or "somente observação" would be better.

 Correct translation:
-Erro: Não foi possível adicionar a transação somente observação %s à carteira somente observação
+Erro: Não foi possível adicionar a transação %s somente observação à carteira somente observação
 ```
 </details>

+Number of issues: 28.